WorldBank-Transport/DRIVER/README.md

 ```

 #### Adding a new translation file
 Place the new JSON file in the i18n folder.
-Add the file to the i18nForeignLanguages var in Gruntfile.js
+Add the file to the i18nForeignLanguages var in Gruntfile.js.
+To enable the language to be selected via the language picker, add an item to the `languages` list in
+`deployment/ansible/group_vars/all`.
+Setting `rtl` to true will enable right-to-left CSS changes.

 ## Docker